x00tex/hackTheBox/Boxes/linux/Retired/secret/README.md

 here is the thing with coredump file that This file contains the memory, register values, and the call stack of an application at the point of crashing.

-and our target bianry have root level access in the filesystem because of the suid ability and binary have `filecount` function which reads the file we specified.
+and our target binary have root level access in the filesystem because of the suid ability and binary have `filecount` function which reads the file we specified.

 ![](screenshots/read-file-path.png)

-and if we cause coredump before bianry exit. coredump must have the content of that file in the crash logs.
+and if we cause coredump before binary exit. coredump must have the content of that file in the crash logs.

 * box have tmux and all required tools, run tmux to get multiple terminals in the same sessions.